Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 Motorhome purchased and sitting happily on your drive (or in secure storage!), now what?
 Well, you need to kit it out; some of that will be what you already use at home but you will need some specialist motorhome accessories too.

 If you’re wondering how to pack a motorhome, a lot of it is common sense.
-Heavy stuff should go in low cupboards or outside storage bins, lighter stuff in overhead cupboards but secured or compartmentalised in boxes to reduce movement.
+Heavy stuff should go in low cupboards or outside storage space, and lighter stuff should be in overhead cupboards but secured or compartmentalised in boxes to reduce movement.
 Try and spread your stuff around so you have equal storage side to side and front to back.

 Getting Weighed